aucontraire/cognivault/src/cognivault/docs/CLI_USAGE.md

 # CogniVault CLI Usage Guide

-This comprehensive guide explains how to use the `cognivault` command-line interface for all CogniVault functionality, from basic agent execution to advanced diagnostics and observability.
+This comprehensive guide explains how to use the `cognivault` command-line interface for the production-ready CogniVault multi-agent workflow platform.
+The CLI provides complete access to the 4-agent pipeline, advanced orchestration features, and comprehensive diagnostic capabilities.

 ## Table of Contents